-Whether the incident meets the criteria of a patient injury is defined in the Patient Injuries Act.
+Whether the incident meets the criteria of a patient injury is defined in the Patient Injuries Act and in the Patient Insurance Act.
 A precondition for eligibility for compensation is that an experienced healthcare professional would have acted differently and the bodily injury could thus have been avoided.

 If no bodily injury is sustained as a result of the incident, no compensation will be paid.
 For example, if a delay in diagnosis has no effect on the outcome of the treatment or the progress or prognosis of the disease, no compensation can be paid even if errors or shortcomings can be found in the treatment.
 Neither is the dissatisfaction or mental suffering caused to the patient as a result of the error compensable under the law.

 What can I do if I am dissatisfied with the decisions and its ground?

 If you consider that the claims decision was based on insufficient documentation, you may send a written request for revision to the Patient Insurance Centre.
 In your request, you should indicate in which respects the documentation was insufficient.
 Furthermore, any missing documents should be attached to the request, or the request should at least indicate where these documents may be obtained.

 Instructions for lodging an appeal are attached to each claims decision.
 If you are dissatisfied with the claims decision of the Patient Insurance Centre, you may request for a recommended decision from the Traffic Accident and Patient Injury Board or refer the matter to a court of first instance.
 The Board will process the request free of charge.

 How quickly will I receive compensation when the decision is made?